26th Mar 2020

 Our policy and advocacy work is guided by our Reconciliation Action Plan which formalises our commitment to reconciliation.

-Our submissions to date in relation to justice for Aboriginal and Torres Strait Islander peoples include:
+Our submissions in relation to justice for Aboriginal and Torres Strait Islander peoples are listed below:

 |Native Title Legislation Amendment Bill 2019||Parliament of Australia, Senate Legal and Constitutional Affairs Legislation Committee||28 November 2019|